 Still fresh and vibrant this wine tasted of freshly fermented grapes for most of its life.
 Finally gaining some characteristic traits of the Foxcroft vineyard it was pulled from barrel, 20 ppm sulphur was added and bottle in December of 2019.

-Showing deep, brooding red fruit and vanilla notes.
+Showing deep, brooding red fruit and vanilla notes (and a little cigar box).
 This wine is still a chameleon.
 Initially dark and mulchy notes give way after a few days open to red fruit, juicy notes and bright acidity.

 VQA Twenty Mile Bench VQA